-If we cannot fund this gap we will continue to see failures of infrastructure and community assets throughout the city.
+This resolution was in response to the majority feedback from the community which indicated a preference for existing levels of Council service to remain.
 We have already experienced some of these failures caused by disrepair including Bellambi Rock Pool, Wollongong Town Hall, Harry Graham Drive and most recently Darkes Road Bridge and Mt Keira Road.
-These are examples that show unless our assets are adequately maintained, renewed and replaced, Council's core service to its community will slowly degrade.
+These are examples of assets which can will be funded and ensure the protection of our infrastructure and community assets throughout the city.

-This is our city and we all need to work together to ensure we come up with the right formula to fund the key challenge of funding our infrastructure and community assets for this generation and generations into the future.
+This is our city and we all need to work together to ensure we deliver the right formula to fund the key challenge of funding our infrastructure and community assets for this generation and generations into the future.